 Large study shows bicalutamide improves overall survival in men with locally advanced PCa.

-The drug did not improve overall survival or progression-free survival (PFS) in patients with localized prostate cancer, however, according to William See, MD, professor and chair of urology at the Medical College of Wisconsin,
+The drug did not improve overall survival or progression-free survival (PFS) in patients with localized prostate cancer, however, according to William See, MD, professor and chair of urology at the Medical College of Wisconsin, Milwaukee.
+He presented the findings here at the 2006 Chemotherapy Foundation Symposium.

 At baseline, most patients had localized disease, and virtually all were node negative.
 Gleason scores were well or moderately differentiated in more than 60% of patients.
 The primary treatment was radiotherapy in 17%, radical prostatectomy in 55%, and watchful waiting in 28%.